seemanth/git-learn1/README.md

-This is the initia version of README
+This is the initial version of README